Are you and your partner fighting more than usual? Is your child exhibiting unusual behaviors? It might be time to consider family therapy.

 Long term relationships often go through ups and downs as we go through different life stages like parenthood and aging.
 Sometimes couples need a little help learning how to navigate these challenges.

 Therapy can help married couples look at their relationship and assess clearly whether they want to work things out or if they want to consider separating.
+While the legalities of this process is usually best left to professional attorneys like those at CJB Law, considering therapy separately can be of immense benefit and provide relief to both parties.
 It can also help children of a rocky marriage, by providing them with tools to cope with the emotions involved and ways to voice their feelings.

 If someone in the family is sick with drug addiction or alcoholism, the whole family deals with the consequences.